Wesley-Janson/Wesley-Janson.github.io/_pages/cv.md

 Data Scientist/Mathematical Statistician <br>
 July 2023-Present <br>
 * As a member of the Automated Analytics Lab, develop the Enterprise Planning Scenario Tool for internal use by stakeholders in planning of resource allocation for the fiscal year.
-* Collaborate with various IRS divisions to identify and resolve persistent data issues and initiatives, employing effective data modeling and engineering techniques to achieve solutions.
+* Collaborate with various IRS divisions to identify and resolve ongoing data issues and initiatives, employing effective data modeling and engineering techniques to achieve solutions.

 **Securities Quote Xchange** <br>
 Data Science Assistant <br>